DilayGedik/Microfluidic-Y-channel-Flow-and-Particle-Tracking/README.md

 - Downloadable trajectory data
 - Reusable simulation functions separated from the interface

-## Important modeling note
+##Important modeling note

 This is a reduced order 2D engineering model, not a full computational fluid dynamics solver.
-It is designed for rapid experimentation, portfolio demonstration, and early design exploration.
-A publication grade model would normally solve the Navier-Stokes equations on a meshed geometry and include mesh convergence and validation studies.
+It is designed for rapid experimentation, portfolio demonstration and early design exploration.
+A publication grade model would normally solve the Navier Stokes equations on a meshed geometry and include mesh convergence and validation studies.

-## Run locally
+##Run locally

 1. Install Python 3.10 or newer.
 2. Open a terminal in this folder.